 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 3 star.

-Henstridge: village (church, PO/shop, good food pub, Indian restaurant) on the Somerset/Dorset border, overlooking beautiful Blackmore Vale.
+Henstridge: village (church, PO/shop, two good pubs, popular Indian restaurant) on the Somerset/Dorset border, overlooking beautiful Blackmore Vale.
 Stalbridge (good shops), 1 mile.
 Sherborne (medieval town), 6½ miles.
 Mainline railway station, 2 miles; regular bus/coach services.
 Golf, riding and fishing within 1 mile.
-Fine houses/gardens, including Stourhead (Nat.
-Trust) and Longleat, within easy reach; twenty Nat.
-Trust properties within 20 miles.
+Fine houses/gardens within easy reach, with twenty Nat.
+Trust properties within 20 miles, including Stourhead.
 Bicycle hire.